javifm86/hugo-site/content/blog/2022-03-17-monorepo-starter/index.en.md

 npm install --save-dev --save-exact prettier
 ```

 Now we can create a `.prettierrc` config file in the root folder (config will be shared with both projects).
-You can config with your preferred rules, for example:
+We can configure with our preferred rules, for example:

 ```json
 {